zArchitect/Sketch2MultipleGUIs/README.md

 # Project architecture

-The architecture of the developed system is shown in the following figure.
+The architecture of this project is shown in the following figure.

 <img src="https://i.imgur.com/ztxVjsL.png" title="System architecture" alt="System architecture">